All Around Austin

 Bullock Texas State History Museum

-With its larger-than-life star out front, this is museum dedicated to Texas and its history.
+With its larger-than-life star out front, this is a museum dedicated to Texas and its history.
 Visitors will learn about the people, places and events that define Texas history.
 Visitors will also find an IMAX theater and restaurant on site.

 Located at 1800 Congress Ave.
-Open Tuesday to Sunday from 10 a.m. to 5 p.m.
+Open daily from 10 a.m. to 5 p.m.
 Adult admission (18+) is $13 and youth (4 to 17) are $9.

 Texas Military Forces Museum.
 Austin Itinerary